samarabbas/temporal-documentation-legacy/docs/06_javaclient/07_updating_workflow_definitions.md

 }
 ```

-The ID that is passed to the `getVersion` call identifies the change.
-Each change is expected to have its own ID.
+The Id that is passed to the `getVersion` call identifies the change.
+Each change is expected to have its own Id.
 But if
 a change spawns multiple places in the workflow code and the new code should be either executed in all of them or
-in none of them, then they have to share the ID.
+in none of them, then they have to share the Id.